percona/pmm-doc/docs/using/mongodb_limitations.md

-# MongoDB Backup and Restore limitations
+# MongoDB Backup and Restore support matrix

 Creating and restoring MongoDB backups in PMM currently has the following limitations and requirements: